 Full solid guitars

 As alluded to throughout this whole article, full solid guitars are the most desirable acoustics out there.
 By this point you already know so we’re not going to bore you senseless with a whole monologue on how brilliant they are.
 At their best, these guitars are absolutely magical – with tones that reverberate with the brilliance of a cathedral choir.
-Chances are, most of your favourite acoustic records were recorded with a meticulously-built full solid guitar.
-Moreover, full solid guitars are a visual treat with stunning cuts of woods being used for only the best in both sound and aesthetics.
+Chances are, most of your favourite acoustic records were recorded with a meticulously built full solid guitar.
+Moreover, full solid guitars are a visual treat with stunning cuts of wood being used for only the best in both sound and aesthetics.

 But with great power, comes great responsibility.
 Full solid guitars are fragile souls and should be treated as such.
 If you aspire to have one, you’d best have the proper climate set up for it.
 Keeping your instrument in tip-top condition requires humidity-controlled rooms without the insidious presence of direct sunlight.
 Too high of a humidity level may cause the top to bloat and consequently crack; too little moisture and it’ll shrivel up and also crack.
 The same scenario applies to extremes in temperature fluctuations and direct sunlight exposure.